 - Poetry, January, 1993, pp. 226-29.

 - Publishers Weekly, March 2, 1992, pp. 52-3; January 27, 1997, pp. 92-3.

 - Times Literary Supplement, November 7, 1975; February 15, 1980; July 31, 1981; February 18, 1983; October 19, 1984; May 30, 1986; November 25, 1988.*

 Poems By Derek Mahon

-Derek Mahon is widely regarded as one of the most talented and innovative Irish poets of the twentieth century.
+Derek Mahon is widely regarded as one of the most talented and innovative Irish poets of the late 20th century.
 Affiliated with the generation of young poets from Northern Ireland who rose to prominence in the 1960s and 1970s, Mahon is best known for illuminating the ordinary aspects of daily life through his skillfully crafted verse.
 Often working in received forms, Mahon’s lucid, sculpted lines incorporate both classical allusion and contemporary life.
 Critics have compared his poetry to that of such masters as W.H.
 Auden, the poet and classical scholar Louis MacNeice, and Samuel Beckett.
 A voluntary exile from his native Belfast, Mahon explores themes of isolation, loneliness, and alienation in his poetry.
-After studying French at Trinity College, Dublin, Mahon spent a year in France at the Sorbonne; he subsequently lived and worked in cities across the United States and Canada before moving to London to become a journalist.
-His...
+After studying French at Trinity College, Dublin, Mahon spent a year in France at the Sorbonne; he subsequently lived and worked in cities across the United States and Canada before moving to London to become a journalist....